webuild-consortium/webuild-attestation-rulebooks-catalog/rulebooks/ds002-pid-rulebook.md

 *
 ### Feedback and contact
 Main feedback channel: [GitHub issues](https://github.com/webuild-consortium/eudi-wallet-rulebooks-and-schemas/issues)
-Alternative: Contact workpackage 4 in WeBuild, or/and the author of the document.
+Alternative: Contact workpackage 4 in WE BUILD, or/and the author of the document.

 ## 1 Introduction